-Freelancer’s Question: My contract seems fairly typical for a freelancer as it says that it is not an 'employment contract' but a 'provision of service', and that my relationship to the end-user is that of ‘independent’ freelancer.
+My contract seems fairly typical for a freelancer as it says that it is not an 'employment contract' but a 'provision of service', and that my relationship to the end-user is that of ‘independent’ freelancer.

 A worker is an individual contracted to provide services personally, other than in circumstances where the individual is genuinely in business on his/her own account, and the engager is not a client or customer of a business carried on by the engager.

-The next step is to calculate the average amount of a ‘weeks pay’, by dividing the total gross pay for all those weeks by 12.
-This then tells you the amount to which you are entitled for each week you take of your leave entitlement.
+After marking the twelve weeks that you have worked, you will need to calculate the pay you received for the average working week.
+You do this by dividing the total gross pay for all those weeks by 12.
+This will then indicate the amount you are entitled to for each week you take of your leave entitlement.

 - Save on termination of the engagement, you cannot demand payment in lieu – you have to actually take the period of leave, in order to be entitled to holiday pay.

 - you have to take your paid holiday leave when you are due to take it.
 You cannot carry your holiday leave forward.
 For example, an employee may be able to carry some holidays over to the next year, as a 'worker' you are not able to do this.

 - You are entitled to holiday paid leave if you are a 'worker' so if your client is refusing to give you paid time off, then you can go ahead and make a complaint to the Employment Tribunal.

 - If the engager takes any action which penalises you for demanding your rights and entitlements (which in this case is paid leave) then you let them know that their actions can amount to a ‘detriment’.
 Which will give you the right to make a further complaint to the Employment Tribunal.

 The expert for this piece is Roger Sinclair from egos.